 The Federal Emergency Management Agency (FEMA) made a Major Disaster Declaration for Hurricane Harvey on August 25, 2017.

-Long term Impacts of the storm on Gulf of Mexico commercial fisheries are unknown.
+Long term impacts of the storm on Gulf of Mexico commercial fisheries remain in question.

 Hurricane Harvey Recovery Resources